MattTheGeek/easymsp.legacy/readme.txt

-In this repository, you will find the legacy (and crude) releases of EasyMSP.
+In this repository, you will find legacy (and crude) releases of EasyMSP.
 No releases where made for version 0.7.x